reegancorp/deploy-key-demo/README.md

 3. Your deployment process should now be able to clone and pull from the repository using the deploy key.

 That's it!
 You have successfully generated and added a deploy key to your GitHub repository.

-# CODEOWNERS can placed in root folder or .github/CODEOWNERS or /docs/CODEOWNERS
-- code owner for code reviewer assignment